Barcelona in 3 days of the visit.

 A Place for Culture and Leisure(El Born – Ciutadella Zoo)

-The old born market continue 8,000 m2 of archaeological remains of the City from the beginning of the 18th century, which can be seen from the viewing balcony of Born Cultural Centre.
+The old-born market continues 8,000 m2 of archaeological remains of the City from the beginning of the 18th century, which can be seen from the viewing balcony of Born Cultural Centre.
 Nearby is Ciutadella Park one of the city’s main open spaces, laid out on the site of an old military fortress.
 The park is home to the Parliament of Catalonia and the Monumental Waterfall designed by Joseph Fontsere in 1875.
-He assistant was the architect Antoni Guidi.
+His assistant was the architect Antoni Guidi.
 In the park is one of the entrances to Barcelona Zoo, one of the most outstanding in Europe.

 Barcelona and the Sea ( Passeig Colom)

 Paseo Colon was the first attempt to connect the city to the sea by means of a large avenue, and it was first opened for the Universal Exhibition of 1888.
 The hosting of the Olympic Games in 1992 meant the recovery of the shoreline and the creation of new beaches, plus the regeneration of the city’s seafront.
 This renewal included the extension of the promenade as far as the new Olympic Port, and the construction of the Mall de la Fusta ( The wooden Pier ), a pleasant avenue lined with palm trees.
 At the end of the Ramblas and continuing along Pedro Colon, we can see the Columbus Monument, a 50-meter high iron structure with a circular viewpoint.